AD INTERIM POSITIONS, AD INTERIM CEO, AD INTERIM CFO, AD INTERIM COO AND MORE

 - in the meantime.

-Ad interim stands for the temporary observation of a position or function.
+The definifition 'ad interim', stands for the temporary observation of a position or function.
 As mentioned, it comes from the Latin expression ad interim: in the meantime.

 A company can appoint an ad interim manager to take charge of (part of) the company temporarily.
 But in the opinion of us as Consultdustry interim management, this is only a limited and incomplete qualification.